aexol-studio/deenruv/docs/docs/reference/core-plugins/payments-plugin/braintree-plugin.md

 ## Setup

-1. Add the plugin to your VendureConfig `plugins` array:
+1. Add the plugin to your DeenruvConfig `plugins` array:

     ```ts
     import { BraintreePlugin } from '@deenruv/payments-plugin/package/braintree';
     import { Environment } from 'braintree';